Reef House is the best choice for Roatan Dive Resorts.

 Our Roatan Dive Resort Rooms

-All of our rooms have TVs, plus WiFi and a spacious deck with a place to hang wet diving and fishing gear.
+The best dive resorts in Roatan have TVs, plus WiFi, and a spacious deck with a place to hang wet diving and fishing gear.
 Two of our rooms are located a short distance from the others, upstairs.
 These have their own deck and make an ideal hideout for a small group traveling together.

 Each day, our Roatan dive resort housekeeping staff will straighten up and provide fresh towels, drinking water and other necessities.